synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 Since writer methods may not be called concurrently and steps 2 - 3 do not introduce any new behaviours other than their Domain counterparts, there are no associated race conditions.
-For step 4 – committing the telemetry data – in the current implementation of Cesium, `CommitWithEnd` will always be called with an end time stamp, so there are no associated index stamps, therefore we will not look into the race conditions involved.
+For step 4 – committing the telemetry data – in the current implementation of Cesium, `CommitWithEnd` will always be called with an end time stamp, so we will not look into the race conditions involved with `stamp` operations when there is no end time stamp.

 ### 4.3.3 Reading